 However, Google has no direct relation with these rankings and they can just be another metric for you to compare your website to others.
 Any of these third-service provider rankings do not affect your site performance or ranking at all.

 SEO can be majorly divided into two parts, on-page and off-page SEO.
-A brief information about on-page SEO can be found in the below mentioned site optimization & meta tags section.
+A piece of brief information about on-page SEO can be found in the below-mentioned site optimization & meta tags section.

 Why is SEO Important?

 So, is it important?
 The answer is a big YES, it is very important.